Our Story at Paradise Holidays by Ratheesh R. Nath, Chairman.

 Enjoying life with would-be, I tried to give lights about business and every time she refuses and wanted to go only for teaching.
 We were doing well at business and all of a sudden I lost my father in 2011 February 7.
 I was in Kerala at that time for a short holiday.
 I had two choices either continue job or come back to business.
-If I continue at Pune I had to wind this up as without a strong hand in Kerala, I can’t do anything sitting in a different place.
+If I continue at Pune I had to wind this up as without a strong hand in Kerala, I can’t do anything sitting at a different place.

-Lot of responsibilities, everything in the middle I felt blind, my mother gave me full strength and stood behind me and said – You have to take charge of everything father started, I still remember those words, again put same hard work and prayers.
+Lot of responsibilities, everything in the middle I felt blind, my mother gave me full strength and stood behind me and said – You have to take charge of everything father has started, I still remember those words, again put same hard work and prayers.

 At the time of marriage, Sreedevi was working as Asst.
 Professor with an engineering college and after few months she decided to quit her job to stand beside me in business as well.
 It was a relief to me as she was a quick learner and was well adapted to take responsibilities one by one.

 We started to dream together in business as well in life, for us, Paradise is the first baby and used to have our talks, chit chats in and around Paradise itself.

 She started meeting every guest on arrival and started to handle our operations team, which helped me to concentrate on business development.